London EC1V 0HB

 Ronnie joined City Law School to teach the Bar course in September 2007, after 15 years at the Bar, 3 children and nudging a husband onto the High Court Bench.
+She has been the Deputy Programme Director of the Bar Vocational Studies (BVS) suite of programmes since September 2020.

 She was called to the Bar in 1982 and was a member of a common law set developing a mixed practice.
 She began to specialise in family work and joined the then newly formed One Garden Court Chambers in January 1988.
-Her practice encompassed all family fields including heavy weight private and public law High court children applications, financial disputes and child abduction.
-She had extensive trial experience from the Magistrates' Court to the High Court and on appeal in the Court of Appeal.
+Her practice encompassed all family fields including heavy weight private and public law High Court children applications, financial disputes and child abduction.
+She had extensive trial experience from the Family Proceedings Court to the High Court and on appeal in the Court of Appeal.
 She was a Gray's Inn accredited pupil master for about 6 years and a member of Chambers' pupillage committee.

-Ronnie is an external examiner for the Institute of Professional Legal Studies, which sets the entrance exams to the Northern Irish legal profession.
+Ronnie has been an external examiner for the Institute of Professional Legal Studies, which sets the entrance exams to the Northern Irish legal profession.
 She is a member of the FLBA, a trustee of the Thames Valley Family Mediation Service and has extensive links with the judiciary and senior practitioners through her former chambers and her other ties with the legal profession.

 Ronnie is a Senior Fellow of the Higher Education Authority.